Ubuntu 12, 13 & 14 Chinese Setup

 After the file installation process is complete, log out and log back in:

-In 13.10, the menu icon now indicates your current input method, and in most cases will be there even before you do any additional language installation:
+From 13.10 on this is replaced wtih a language icon indicating your current input method.
+In most cases will be there even before you do any additional language installation:

 If it's not there or isn't working don't worry...yet.
 IBus does that sometimes.
 Later you can set the floating language panel to always display, and you will be able to switch input methods using <Alt-Shift> if nothing else.